 DLSU-IS is committed to providing a safe and friendly learning environment for its students.
 Attire is not only a reflection of the individual student, but also of the general learning environment.
 Therefore, students have the responsibility to wear clothing that projects a positive attitude of pride in self, school, and community.
 Students are required to wear appropriate, comfortable, and safe clothing that is neat, clean, and in good taste.
-They are encouraged to use attires that consider the education character of the school and the sensibility of other members of the community.
+No article of clothing shall be worn that distracts the educational process.
 DLSU-IS views the Dress Code as a serious issue and expects parents to promote the observance of this policy.
 Following are guidelines for students:

 - 1. Students are reminded to wear decent and modest attire while inside the school premises.
 They should refrain from wearing mini-skirts, sleeveless, spaghetti straps, see-through, and plunging necklines especially during co-curricular activities. - 2.
 Vulgar, illegal (including alcohol, drugs, tobacco) and/or sexually oriented statements or suggestions on clothing are not permitted.
 Any dress or statement that may cause a hostile, intimidating, degrading, offensive, harassing, or discriminatory environment is prohibited. - 3.
 Hats (or other head coverings) and sunglasses are not permitted to be worn inside the school building unless approved by the Principal, a physician and/or the school nurse. - 4.
 Chains and/or studded accessories are prohibited.
 Accessories that increase the student's risk for accidents are not permitted. - 5.
 All hemlines of skirts and dresses, as well as slits must be at most an inch above the knee cap. - 6.
 Shirts and tops will be no lower than one inch below the collarbone, must have sleeves and must be long enough to be tucked in. - 7.
-See-through clothing, tattered jeans, and clothing that has rips, tears or holes is not permitted.
-Oversized clothing, which compromises the safety of students, is not permitted. - 8.
+See-through clothing, tattered jeans, and clothing that has rips, tears or holes is not permitted. - 8.
+Oversized clothing, which compromises the safety of students, is not permitted. - 9.
 Appropriate shoes or sandals should be worn at all times.
-Opentoe footwear should have either a back strap or a sling- back or a heel of at least 1 inch. - 9.
+Opentoe footwear should have either a back strap or a sling- back or a heel of at least 1 inch. - 10.
 Clothing shall be worn with appropriate undergarments.
 Undershirts customarily worn as undergarments may not be worn without shirts or blouses.
 Tank tops, sheer blouses, or shirts that cause undue attention are prohibited.
-Muscle shirts are prohibited. - 10.
-Shorts must have a hemline of at most one inch above the knee cap.
-Sports, beach, board, and athletic shorts are not allowed. - 11.
+Muscle shirts are prohibited. - 11.
 Shorts must have a hemline of at most one inch above the knee cap.
 Sports, beach, board, and athletic shorts are not allowed.

 The school reserves the right to call the attention of the students who dress inappropriately.
 "No Compliance, No Entry" policy will be enforced for students who are not compliant with the dress code policy.
 4.2.3.4 Public Display of Physical Intimacy

 Healthy interaction among the students is encouraged by the University.
 However, acts or gestures that tend to offend other members of the community, including public display of physical intimacy, are not tolerated.
 Public Display of Physical Intimacy (PDPI) in the form of but not limited to the following: holding hands, lying or sitting on the lap, leaning on the shoulders, resting the head on the breast, putting one's arm over the shoulders of another, kissing, intimate or prolonged embraces